kei-mo/react-typescript-flask-app/README.md

 # react-typescript-flask-app
-A template repository of an app using react, typescript, and flask (as an api).
+A template repository for creating an app using react, typescript, and flask (as an api).

 This repository is typescript (and React Router v6) version of an awesome tutorial.
 * Tutorial : https://blog.miguelgrinberg.com/post/how-to-create-a-react--flask-project